 Berry played varsity baseball at DeMatha Catholic High School his sophomore and junior years under Sean O’Connor before a right shoulder injury ended his career.
 He completed his studies at the Hyattsville school in 2010.

 Berry graduated from The Catholic University of America in 2014 with a bachelor’s degree in media studies.
 He posted a GPA of at least 3.0 all four years.
-He is working on a master’s in leadership management.
+He is pursuing a master’s degree at CUA in leadership management.